 It may be the highest-grossing animated feature of all time, but let’s face it, “Frozen” isn’t for everyone.
 The backlash against Olaf and friends has been going strong since the original movie became a surprise smash hit in 2013, and all signs point to it continuing through to when the official sequel “Frozen 2” finally sees the light of day two years from now.
 And while the two usually have some crossover appeal, Pixar fans aren’t automatically on board for everything coming out of its sister studio at Disney Animation.

 If you already hate “Frozen,” chances are you’re not going to like “Olaf’s Frozen Adventure.”
 Personally, I have nothing against either and I’m not ashamed to admit I enjoyed both.
 But I don’t begrudge those who can’t stand Anna, Elsa, and the rest of the Arendelle gang.
-Their presence was over-saturated in popular culture– and especially in the Disney theme parks– for a long while (though that has died down over the past couple years) so I can appreciate being annoyed by their very presence if you’re already fed up with the whole thing.
+Their presence was over-saturated in popular culture– and especially in the Disney theme parks– for a long while (though that has died down over the past couple of years) so I can appreciate being annoyed by their very presence if you’re already fed up with the whole thing.

 3 – The two movies have different demographics